brambeekman/craftplate/README.md

 7. Save the file and checkout your new homepage on ,http://localhost:1423/,

 ## Production build
-Run `npm run build` if you are ready for production, this will minify the javascript and css files.
+Run `npm run prod` if you are ready for production, this will minify the javascript and css files.

 ### Boilerplate information
 * Craft CMS (clean install)
 * Basic folder structure
-   * Src folder with JS and SCSS
+   * Src folder with JS and TailwindCSS
-   * Starting files ( `app.scss` / `app.js` )
+   * Starting files ( `style.css` / `app.js` )
    * Layout folder with `_master.twig` file, which contains basic layout file ( css and js includes aswell as seo plugin )
 * Craft Plugins
    * Purge Assets